stlbucket/postgraphql-hook-demo/README.md

 npm install
 ```

-If you do not already have knex-migrate installed locally:
+If you do not already have knex-migrate installed globally:
 ```apple js
 npm install -g knex-migrate
 ```